 This offers a unique opportunity for your child to branch out in the buddies he or she has.
 Navigating and building these friendships over the summer also teaches children how to be more socially confident – something they can take back to school with them in the fall.

 8. Gets them active

-"Camp helps kids learn how to be kids again," says Carl Fleming of Camp Copneconic in Fenton, Michigan.
+"Camp helps kids learn how to be kids again," says Carl Fleming, formerly of Camp Copneconic in Fenton, Michigan.
 "In this technology-filled world, camps cut back on distractions."
 Many effectively ban cell phones and computers, so kids can truly take advantage of all summertime has to offer.
 That means those prone to sit on their duffs and text or play video games are forced to get up – and get moving!

 9. Develop interests